Black Tom explosion: Explosion

 Fragments from the explosion traveled long distances: some lodged in the Statue of Liberty, and other fragments lodged in the clock tower of The Jersey Journal building in Journal Square more than 1 mi away, stopping the clock at 2:12 am.
 The explosion was the equivalent of an earthquake measuring between 5.0 and 5.5 on the Richter scale and was felt as far away as Philadelphia.
 Windows were broken as far as 25 mi away, including thousands in Lower Manhattan.
 Some window panes in Times Square were shattered.
 The stained glass windows in St. Patrick's Church were destroyed.
 The outer wall of Jersey City's City Hall was cracked and the Brooklyn Bridge was shaken.
 People as far away as Maryland were awakened by what they thought was an earthquake.

 Property damage from the attack was estimated at $20,000,000.
 On the island, the explosion destroyed more than one hundred railroad cars, thirteen warehouses, and left a 375 by 175 ft crater at the source of the explosion.
 The damage to the Statue of Liberty was estimated to be $100,000, and included damage to the skirt and torch.

-There were four confirmed fatalities in the explosion: the barge captain, Jersey City Police Department officer James F. Doherty, Lehigh Valley Railroad chief of police Joseph Leyden, and ten-week-old infant Arthur Tosson.
-One contemporary newspaper report estimated up to seven deaths in the attack.
-Immigrants being processed at Ellis Island had to be evacuated to Lower Manhattan.
+There were several reported fatalities in the explosion: the barge captain, Jersey City Police Department officer James F. Doherty, Lehigh Valley Railroad chief of police Joseph Leyden, and ten-week-old infant Arthur Tosson.
+One contemporary newspaper report estimated as many as seven deaths in the attack.
+Immigrants being processed at Ellis Island had to be evacuated to Manhattan Island.

 Investigation

-In the immediate aftermath of the explosion, two watchmen who had lit smudge pots to keep away mosquitoes were questioned by police but the police soon determined that the smudge pots had not caused the fire and that the blast had likely been an accident.
+Soon after the explosion, two watchmen who had lit smudge pots to keep away mosquitoes were questioned by police but the police soon determined that the smudge pots had not caused the fire and that the blast had likely been an accident.
 President Wilson remarked of the incident that it was "a regrettable incident at a private railroad terminal", and Edgar E. Clark of the Interstate Commerce Commission was dispatched to investigate.

-Soon after the explosion, suspicion fell upon Michael Kristoff, a Slovak immigrant.
-Kristoff would later serve in the United States Army in World War I, but admitted to working for German agents (transporting suitcases) in 1915 and 1916 while the US was still neutral.
+Soon afterward, a Slovak immigrant named Michael Kristoff was suspected, Kristoff would later serve in the United States Army in World War I, but admitted to working for German agents (transporting suitcases) in 1915 and 1916 while the U.S. was still neutral.
 According to Kristoff, two of the guards at Black Tom were German agents.